conradakunga/Blog/_posts/2025-08-19-adding-ordinal-support-to-datetime-format-strings-in-c-net.md

 Note this is different from the previous display.

-You might want to control where exactly the ordinal appears in the output.
+You may want to control exactly where the ordinal appears in the output.

 Basically, the challenge here is that using the `Humanizer` `ToOrdinalWords()` method, the **control of the ordinal day display is out of your hands**.

-To get around this problem you have two options:
+To get around this problem, you have two options:

 - **Format the day component yourself**, as we did in the previous posts
 - Create a **custom format provider**